smroid/cedar-server/building.md

 # Building and running Cedar-server

+Cedar uses a client-server architecture.
+Cedar-server runs on your Raspberry Pi and hosts the camera, image processing algorithms, and the plate solving logic.

+The client is the Cedar-aim web app that runs on your mobile phone and provides the user interface to Cedar.

 ## Supported platforms

 These instructions are for running Cedar-server on a Raspberry Pi 4B running Bookworm.
 For building at least 4GB RAM is recommended; for running at least 1GB RAM is recommended.

+The Cedar-aim web app works with both Android and IOS devices.

 ## Initial steps